akareen/FT-Palette/README.md

 ## Acknowledgements and Inspirations

-FT Palette is our nod to the storied tradition of the Financial Times, which stands as a paragon of journalistic excellence and visual design.
+FT Palette is a nod to the storied tradition of the Financial Times, which stands as a paragon of journalistic excellence and visual design.
 While our theme is solely inspired by the newspaper's aesthetic, it is an original creation designed to enrich the digital tapestry of developers.

 ---